 VX Sagittarii lies above the Teapot, an asterism formed by the brightest stars in Sagittarius, in the region between the star Polis (Mu Sagittarii, mag.
 3.85), a blue supergiant, and the Trifid Nebula (Messier 20), a bright star-forming nebula.

-The brightness of VX Sagittarii varies from 6.5 to 14.0, which means that even at its brightest the star is invisible to the naked eye if there is any light pollution or if atmospheric conditions are unfavourable.
+The brightness of VX Sagittarii varies from 6.5 to 14.0, which means that even at its brightest the star is only theoretically visible in exceptionally good conditions.
 Most of the time, VX Sgr requires binoculars or a telescope to be seen.

 VX Sagittarii is located in the constellation Sagittarius.
 Representing the celestial Archer, Sagittarius is one of the 48 Greek constellations, first listed by the astronomer Claudius Ptolemy of Alexandria in his Almagest in the 2nd century CE.
 The constellation is usually depicted as a centaur holding a bow, outlined by the bright stars Kaus Borealis, Kaus Media, and Kaus Australis.

 Sagittarius is one of the larger constellations – the 15th in size out of 88 – stretching across 867 degrees of the southern sky.
 It contains 15 Messier objects, more than any other constellation.
-These include the globular clusters Messier 22, Messier 28, Messier 54, Messier 55, Messier 69 and Messier 75, the open clusters Messier 22 (the Sagittarius Cluster), Messier 23, and Messier 25, the Milky Way star cloud Messier 24 (Sagittarius Star Cloud), and the bright, large nebulae known as the Lagoon Nebula (Messier 8), the Omega Nebula (Messier 17), and the Trifid Nebula (Messier 20).
+These include the globular clusters Messier 22, Messier 28, Messier 54, Messier 55, Messier 69 and Messier 75, the open clusters Messier 23 and Messier 25, the Milky Way star cloud Messier 24 (Sagittarius Star Cloud), and the bright, large nebulae known as the Lagoon Nebula (Messier 8), the Omega Nebula (Messier 17), and the Trifid Nebula (Messier 20).